8:00 am - 5:00 pm

 7:00 am - 12:00 pm

-Your teeth are more important to your day-to-day life than you might think, and no one understands this better than someone who is missing one or more.
-Everything from eating to speaking to even smiling all rely on the teeth, and without them, even the simplest activities can become awkward and painful.
-At Smiles by the Sea, we’re able to help our patients rebuild their smiles using state-of-the-art solutions designed just for them.
+Your teeth are more important to your day-to-day life than you might think, and no one understands this better than someone who is missing one or more teeth.
+Everything, from eating to speaking to smiling, relies on the teeth, and without them, even the simplest activities can become awkward and painful.
+At Smiles by the Sea Family Dentistry, we’re able to help our patients rebuild their smiles using state-of-the-art solutions designed just for them.
 If you’re ready to have a full and confident set of teeth again, give us a call today to get started.

 Unfortunately, untreated tooth loss only tends to lead to even more tooth loss.
 When a tooth goes missing, the jawbone in the area actually starts to weaken and shrink, which can easily affect the surrounding teeth and cause them to shift out of place.
 This can lead to harmful bite misalignment.
 In fact, teeth can become so loose as a result that they eventually fall out themselves.
 The best thing to do is replace any teeth (no matter their location) so you can avoid these complications and regain your complete smile.